Reduce Food Waste with Smart Plastic Packaging

 Author: Mohan Naik

 Mohan Naik oversees the digital marketing for XL plastics, a leading name in the field of plastic converting machinery.
 On a mission to help entrepreneurs make a high quality choice that delivers value, he efficiently turns even the most technical topics into interesting and engaging content that even a layman can comprehend.
-He writes to educate his audience and skilfully uses marketing to incite interest even in the most passive of readers.
+He writes to educate his audience and skillfully uses marketing to incite interest even in the most passive of readers.
 He stays updated with the latest trends and innovations in the industry and is quick to share that with his readers.